White House scrambles on nursing homes as COVID-19 surges

 — Build on an announcement last week that the administration is distributing point-of-care tests — 15-minute tests — to all 15,400 nursing homes in the country.
 On Monday, Vice President Mike Pence told governors in a private conference call that the administration was in the process of purchasing and distributing the equipment and supplies.

-The Centers for Medicare and Medicaid Services said Wednesday it will now require all nursing homes in states with overall positive testing result of 5% or more to test all staff weekly.
+CMS said Wednesday it will issue regulations requiring all nursing homes in states with an overall positive testing result of 5% or more to test staff weekly, as well as visitors.
 Pence said tests will be shipped on a priority basis to where the need is greatest and the goal is to get them all distributed in roughly the next five weeks.

 — Report weekly to states on states on “high risk” nursing homes in their jurisdiction that are seeing an increase in COVID-19 cases.
 The idea is to target inspections and remedial efforts to those facilities.
+Three or more cases will trigger an inspection.

 — Provide additional training and support for all nursing homes on best practices for infection control and strategies to keep the virus out.